Golf Tutorials

 Why a Proper Golf Shoe Fit Matters More Than You Think

 As a golf coach, I see players spend thousands on new clubs and hours analyzing their swing on video, yet they’ll grab any old pair of golf shoes off the rack.
 This is a huge mistake.
 Your feet are your foundation.
 An unstable foundation leads to an unstable swing.
 A properly fitting golf shoe is about more than just avoiding blisters after walking 18 holes, it is about performance.
+For a deeper dive, read our guide on how golf shoes can affect your swing.

 Here’s how a great fit directly translates to better golf:

 • Stability and Power: The golf swing is a dynamic, rotational movement.
-As you swing, your weight shifts, and immense force is transferred from the ground, through your legs an your core, and finally into the golf club.
+As you swing, your weight shifts, and immense force is transferred from the ground, through your legs, your core, and finally into the golf club.
 A shoe that is too large allows your foot to slide internally during the swing.
 Even a few millimeters of movement can cause a loss of balance, robbing you of leverage and power.
 A snug, supportive fit keeps your feet locked in, allowing for maximum ground force utilization.

-• Endurance and Comfort: The average a round of golf involves walking between four and six miles, often on uneven terrain.
+• Endurance and Comfort: The average round of golf involves walking between four and six miles, often on uneven terrain.
 A shoe that pinches, rubs, or lacks proper support will lead to fatigue, pain, and distraction long before you reach the 18th green.
 Being comfortable allows you to focus on your next shot, not your aching feet.

 Understanding Golf Shoe Sizing: It’s Not Your “Street Shoe” Size

-You also need to to consider width, which is even more overlooked than length.
+You also need to consider width, which is even more overlooked than length.
 People often compensate for a shoe being too narrow by going up a half-size in length, which is a recipe for a poor fit.
 Golf shoes are typically available in several widths:

 • N (Narrow)